 Maths and English are the key focus for Year 2 children in the mornings, as well as Phonics through the Read Write Inc program.

 In the afternoons the children are taught the foundation subjects (Science, Geography, History, Art, DT).
 The children experience this in line with our 'Making A Difference' curriculum and enjoy hands on experiences that in turn result in our children being able to make a difference in the school, local and national community.
-Year 2 children also have PE, Forest School and Computing in the afternoons.
+Year 2 children also have PE, Forest School, music and Computing in the afternoons.